-According to a study from the American Journal on Addictions, shopping addiction counseling is effective, especially in group sessions.
+According to a 2015 study on compulsive buying from the American Journal on Addictions, shopping addiction counseling is effective, especially in group sessions.

 Yet another compulsive vs. impulsive shopping aspect to bear in mind is that while impulsive buying happens at the moment due to an external trigger (e.g. seeing the desired product in the store), compulsive shopping is usually a planned experience.
 The trigger is internal primarily because it serves as an escape from troubling thoughts or feelings.

 What is the psychological impact of shopping addiction?